-If you open another pack don't forget to include those cigarettes in your calculation.
-Cigarettes left at end of day Total cigarettes smoked
+It you open another pack don't forget to include those cigarettes in your calculation.

-If you missed noting down any cigarettes in your diary, can you remember when they were?
+It you missed noting down any cigarettes in your diary, can you remember when they were?
 If you smoked cigarettes without noticing, you may need to be on your guard around cigarettes when you quit, so you don't reach for one simply out of habit.